Your Winter Bucket List in Boulder

 The hush that comes over Boulder's foothills in winter is something to behold.
 In fact, for many locals, it's secretly our favorite time to hike.
 Put on your boots, a few warm layers that can be shed (you might warm up fast here in famously sunny Boulder) and head out for some winter wonder.
 The ultimate Boulder hike for winter scenery might just be the First and Second Flatirons trail, but there are plenty of other winter hikes to try.

 Nothing like a steaming bowl of soup to fill your belly and revive your spirit.
-Here are a few chef-driven favorites in Boulder: the famous tomato soup from The Kitchen, red chile posole from Santo, wonton noodle soup from Flower Pepper or the soup of the day at Fresh Thymes Eatery.
+Here are a few chef-driven favorites in Boulder: red chile posole from Santo, wonton noodle soup from Flower Pepper or the soup of the day at Fresh Thymes Eatery.

 Sing along everyone: "Frosty the Snowman...."
 Play like a kid again, or join your kiddos, in bringing some piles snow to life.
 The best parks we can think of after a good snow are Chautauqua Park (enjoy an up-close look at the Flatirons), Scott Carpenter Park (amazing mountain vistas and a great playground), Bear Creek Park (right at the foot of the mountains near NCAR), Martin Park (tons of space=tons of snow) or North Boulder Park (spacious with great views).